-- 45. Honourable Members of this House are aware of the new shift in the emphasis on provision of more and more amenities to common passengers in preference to the affluent classes.
-In pursuance of this policy, I propose to provide a few more amenities to passengers in the coming months. - 46.
-In order to remove complaints about lack of supply of drinking water in trains, I propose making special arrangements to ensure that all important trains will have the arrangement of water supply in the trains, apart from water supply being arranged at stations where the trains halt.
-For this purpose, I have decided that in all Mail and Express trains, drinking water will be provided in earthen pots (Matkas and Surais) with the facility of earthen tumblers (Kullads).
-While this would add to the convenience of the travelling public, especially during the hot weather, it will also provide an incentive to the cottage industry manufacturing potteries, in consonance with the new industrial policy of the Government. - 47.
-I had referred earlier to the innovation of longer passenger trains hauled by two locomotives.
-In order to make for effective communication between the driver and guard in the longer trains, walkie-talkie sets have been introduced in the new longer Tamil Nadu Express trains.
-Similar facilities are proposed to be introduced in all superfast trains progressively. - 48.
-As the super-fast trains are carrying passengers over long distances, it is proposed to provide on these trains, as an experimental measure, the facility of news broadcasts through a public address system, which will also render music at other times for the entertainment of the travelling public.
-If successful, this will be extended to other Mail and- Express trains progressively. - 49.
-In order to improve the convenience and safety of transportation of commodities suitable for movement in containers, it is proposed to expand the containerised freight service and extend it even for transportation of goods overseas, apart from inland traffic.
-This would contribute to more speedy transportation of such goods while providing door-to-door service for rail-users and involving reduced handling, etc. - 50.
+- 47. I had referred earlier to the innovation of longer passenger trains hauled by two locomotives.
+In order to make for effective communication between the driver and guard in the longer trains, walkie-talkie sets have introduced in the new longer been Tamil Nadu Express trains.
+Similar facilities are proposed to be introduced in all super-fast trains progressively. - 48.
+As the super-fast trains carrying passengers over long distances, it is proposed to provide on these trains, as an experimental measure, the facility of news broadcasts through a public address system, which will also render music at other times for the entertainment of the travelling public.
+If successful, this will be extended to other Mail and trains progressively. - 49.
+In order to improve the convenience and safety of transportation of commodities suitable for movement in containers, it is proposed to expand the containerised freight service and extend it even for transportation of overseas, apart from inland goods traffic.
+This would contribute to more speedy transportation of such goods while providing door-to-door, service for rail-users and involving reduced handling, etc. - 50.
 As the Honourable Members are aware, complaints about non-availability of wagons have been made from time to time both on the floor of the House and through communications to me.
 One of the reasons is the delay in the unloading of wagons by some traders who tend to use the wagons as warehouses.
-I have issued instructions to enforce the rules regarding the free time allowed for unloading of wagons strictly and also for auctioning of commodities in case of failure to unload and release wagons in time by consignees trying to manipulate prices. - 51.
-I am also glad to inform the House that I have decided to electrify, in the coming year, all railway stations not so far electrified and located within a kilometre of an existing power supply line.
+I have issued instructions to enforce the rules regarding the free time allowed for unloading of wagons strictly and also for auctioning of commodities in case of failure to unload and release wagons in time by consignees trying to manipulate prices.

+51. I am also glad to inform the House that I have decided to electrify, in the coming year. all railway stations not so far electrified and located within a kilometre of an existing power supply line.